samuel-lucas6/draft-lucas-bkdf/draft-lucas-balloon-hashing.md

 Regrettably, Balloon has not yet been sufficiently investigated for generic parameter recommendations to be made.
 This is also difficult given how various cryptographic hash functions can be used.

 In all cases, it is RECOMMENDED to use a 128- or 256-bit `salt`.
 Other `salt` lengths SHOULD NOT be used, and the `salt` length SHOULD NOT vary in your protocol/application.
-See the {{security-considerations}} section for guidance on generating the `salt`.
+See {{security-considerations}} for guidance on generating the `salt`.

 # Encoding Password Hashes